Internet technology has revolutionized how businesses spread awareness about their products and services through what we know as online marketing.

 - Minimize the use of incorrect information when making a decision about an individual or when disclosing their personal information to third parties.

 - Businesses or marketers must protect all personal information against loss, theft, or any unauthorized access, disclosure, copying, use or modification.

 - Your organization’s personal information management practices must be clear and easy to understand for the consumer.
 They must be readily available for anyone to access.

 - Many consumers find that the privacy policies are difficult to understand, but they are compelled to give their consent in order to obtain the goods and services they want.

 - Upon request, an individual must be informed of the existence, use, and disclosure of their personal information, and should also be given access to that information.

 - As a business or marketer, you need to provide recourse by developing simple complaint handling and investigation procedures.

 - You need to investigate all complaints you receive.

 - Improve any information-handling practices and policies that are found to be problematic.

-If you are still not sure if your online marketing campaigns are compliant to privacy laws or not, contact your local online marketing professionals at The Design Thinking.
-We will help clear things out and help setup an online marketing campaign which is in compliance to the privacy legislation.
+If you are still not sure if your online marketing campaigns are compliant with privacy laws or not, contact your local online marketing professionals at The Design Thinking.
+We will help clear things out and help set up an online marketing campaign that is in compliance with the privacy legislation.